 - Reach out to a loved one, close friend, trusted peer or co-worker.

 - Contact someone from your faith community.

-If you notice signs or symptoms in a family member or friend, talk to that person about seeing a doctor or mental health provider.
-But you can't force someone to seek help.
-If the relationship causes you significant stress, you may find it helpful to see a therapist yourself.
+If you notice symptoms in a family member or friend, talk to that person about seeing a doctor or mental health professional.
+But you can't force someone to change.
+If the relationship causes you a lot of stress, you may find it helpful to see a therapist.

 From Mayo Clinic to your inbox

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 ErrorEmail field is required

 To provide you with the most relevant and helpful information, and understand which